entzik/status-machina/README.md

 }
 ```

-you first need to define your transitions, then use the composable API to define the machine:
+you first need to define your transitions, then use the composable API to define the machine.

+To define the machine you must define the initial state, one or more final states, all the other states in between.
+You also need to specify all the events and of course, the trsnsitions you have defined above.
+In total 8 lines of composable API.

+There are some rules though.
+Building the machine definition will fail if
+1. if any of the state without a transition being defined out of it (except for the final states)
+2. if transitions are defined out of a final state

 ```java
 import io.statusmachina.core.api.MachineDefinition;